7.5" Cluster of Fossil Clams With Fluorescent Calcite - Ruck's Pit, FL

 This is a 7.5" wide cluster of fossil clams (Mercenaria permagna) from the the famous Ruck's Pit quarry in Florida.
 The interior of the clam are filled with golden-yellow calcite crystals that are are highly fluorescent under both short and long-wave UV.
 There are clam fossils visible on both sides of the rock with the largest being 4.9" wide.
 It comes with an acrylic display stand.

-Ruck's Pit was a small cement quarry, that for several years in the early 2000's produced some amazing crystal lined fossils.
-Around 2006 the quarry was shut down, and filled in with water.
-While some material is still being found in tailing piles from he quarry, high quality specimens of these remarkable crystal filled fossils are becoming hard to acquire.
+Ruck's Pit was a small cement quarry that produced some amazing crystal lined fossils during the 2000s.
+Around 2006, the quarry was shut down and filled in with water.
+While some material can still be found in tailing piles from the quarry, high quality specimens of these remarkable crystal-filled fossils are becoming hard to acquire.

 A geological paper on they unique geology and fossil occurrences in Ruck's Pit can be found here.